lwilletts/fwm/README.md

 ###### extras

-- group: a group map script that those work but cwm places all newly mapped windows beneath the cursor, destroying the group layout.
+- group: groups implemented using `mapw` that does work but is not compatible with cwm.